-- B. As appropriate from time to time, preliminarily review strategies, major capital expenditures, acquisitions, mergers and divestitures, and the execution against major strategic initiatives prior to the presentation of the same to the full Board. - C. Review and approve capital expenditures between \$10 million and \$50 million and review for recommendation to the Board expenditures in excess of \$50 million.
+- Α. To act on behalf of the Board between Board meetings as required. - As appropriate from time to time, preliminarily review $% \left(1\right) =\left(1\right) \left(1\right$ В. strategies, major capital expenditures, acquisitions, mergers and divestitures, and the execution against major strategic initiatives prior to the presentation of the same to the full Board. - Review and approve capital expenditures between \$10 million and \$50 million and review for recommendation to the Board С. expenditures in excess of \$50 million.